barryclark/jekyll-now/pages/datayana_sutras/Sutra-on-Original-Buddhism.md

 ---
 layout: post
-title: Sutra on the Quest Contradictory to Facts and Theory
+title: Sutra on the Quest Contradictory to Both Theory and Facts
 tags: [Datayana Sutras, Modernism, Original Buddhism]

 # below, concepts for the generation of the sutta